 'Parliament should deliberate on malpractices in 2024 elections': MG Devasahayam

-Exclusive interview with MG Devasahayam, author of Vote for Democracy report on alleged malpractices in 2024 elections
+Vote for Democracy has alleged malpractices in the 2024 elections in a report; MG Devasahayam

 Neelu Vyas